MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 simulator_backend = provider.get_backend("ionq.simulator")
 ```

 IonQ backends support gates from a defined [gateset](https://docs.ionq.com/#section/Supported-Gates), which are compiled to run optimally on the hardware.
-If your circuit contains gates that are not in this list, you'll need to transpile into the supported gateset using the `transpile` function provided by Qiskit:
+If your circuit contains gates that aren't in this list, you need to transpile into the supported gateset using the `transpile` function provided by Qiskit:

 ```python
 from qiskit import transpile
 circuit = transpile(circuit, simulator_backend)
 ```

-This will return a new circuit object where gates are decomposed into gates that are supported by the specified backend.
+The transpile function returns a new circuit object where gates are decomposed into gates that are supported on the specified backend.

 You can now run the program via the Azure Quantum service and get the
 result.
 The following cell submits a job that runs the circuit with